The Best Performing Stocks in History

 (NASDAQ:GOOG)

-Google's owner, Alphabet, is one of the biggest companies that exists today, with a market cap of $1,05 trillion.
-It is the market leader of the Internet search market.
+Google's owner, Alphabet, is one of the biggest companies that exists today, with a market cap of $1,72 trillion.
+It is the market leader in the Internet search market.
 Google has also added a vast number of different products to its business portfolio, for example, Android OS.
 Android OS is one of the most - if not the most popular - mobile operating system in the world.

 Gilead Sciences